kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ Invalid hexadecimal escape sequence - start: 1678, end: 1683
 ✖ Invalid hexadecimal escape sequence - start: 1683, end: 1683
 ✖ Expected a `;` - start: 1683, end: 1684
+✖ The parser expected to find a '}' to match the '{' token here - start: 1683, end: 1684
 ✖ Declaration or statement expected - start: 1683, end: 1684
 ✖ Declaration or statement expected - start: 1687, end: 1688
 ✖ Invalid hexadecimal escape sequence - start: 1849, end: 1854
 ✖ Invalid hexadecimal escape sequence - start: 1854, end: 1854
 ✖ Expected a `;` - start: 1854, end: 1855
+✖ The parser expected to find a '}' to match the '{' token here - start: 1854, end: 1855
 ✖ Declaration or statement expected - start: 1854, end: 1855
 ✖ Expected a `;` - start: 1856, end: 1857
 ✖ Declaration or statement expected - start: 1867, end: 1868
 ✖ Invalid hexadecimal escape sequence - start: 1898, end: 1912
 ✖ Expected a `;` - start: 1898, end: 1913
+✖ The parser expected to find a '}' to match the '{' token here - start: 1898, end: 1913
 ✖ Declaration or statement expected - start: 1898, end: 1913
 ✖ Expected a `;` - start: 1914, end: 1916
 ✖ Duplicate label - start: 1916, end: 1922